 Spanish Solutions advises our clients;

 If you are from the UK and are currently living more than half a year in Spain, consider whether your paperwork is in order pre-Brexit.
-We can help you obtain Residencia and a Padron.
+We can help you obtain Residencia (now TIE) and a Padron.

 If you already have the relevant documents, then please do not be concerned.
 In due course, we will advise what will be required to update your status.